souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_S19_Project_Web_Services_with_Spring_Boot_and_JPA_Hibernate/webServices/README.md

 - hashCode & equals;
 - Serializable.
 #### 11.5 OrderItem Class:
-The relationship between OrderItem and Order is established through the composite key OrderItemPK.<br/>
+- The relationship between OrderItem and Order is established through the composite key OrderItemPK.<br/>
+- The `@JsonIgnore` annotation was added to the getOrder() method in the OrderItem class to prevent an infinite cyclic reference issue during JSON serialization.
 ```java
 @Entity
 @Table(name = "tb_order_item")